Leadership

 Hanadie Yousef, PhD

-Dr. Yousef earned her B.S. in Chemistry with a Spanish minor, summa cum laude from Carnegie Mellon University and a PhD in Molecular and Cell Biology from UC Berkeley as an NSF graduate research fellow.
-She pursued a 5-year postdoctoral fellowship in Neurology at Stanford School of Medicine as an NIH fellow and SPARK scholar.
-Her early research began at Regeneron and Genentech.
+Dr. Yousef is a regularly invited speaker at marquee biotech, AI, and healthcare innovation events.
+She earned her B.S. summa cum laude from Carnegie Mellon University, her PhD from UC Berkeley as an NSF Fellow, and completed a 5-year postdoctoral fellowship at Stanford School of Medicine as an NIH fellow and SPARK scholar.
+Her lifelong dedication to biomedical research and entrepreneurship began early, with research positions at Regeneron starting at age 15 and a neuroscience internship at Genentech.

 Jeremy O’Connell, PhD